fayaazm1/UMBC-Lost-Found/README.md

 users — Stores user credentials

 🗂️ Lost vs Found Items
-Both item types are stored in the posts table and are distinguished using the report_type field:
+Both types of items are stored in the posts table and are differentiated by the report_type field.

 'Lost' for lost items